datastax/php-driver/features/README.md

 [`withContactPoints()`](http://datastax.github.io/php-driver/api/class/Cassandra/Cluster/Builder/#with-contact-points) and [`withPort()`](http://datastax.github.io/php-driver/api/class/Cassandra/Cluster/Builder/#with-port) methods of the [`Cassandra\Cluster\Builder`](http://datastax.github.io/php-driver/api/class/Cassandra/Cluster/Builder/) are used to specify ip addresses or hostnames and port number of the nodes in a given Cassandra cluster.

+Note that you don't have to specify the addresses of all hosts in your cluster.
+Once the driver has established a connection to any host, it will perform auto-discovery of and connect to all hosts in the cluster.

 ```php
 <?php